PHPirates/kotlin-template-project/readme.md

 * TestFX (for using JavaFX elements)
 * Spek 2

-Note you have to install JavaFX properly, making sure you install one for the Java version you are using (e.g. on Arch Linux, install `jre8-openjdk jdk8-openjdk java8-openjfx`).
+This uses JavaFX via gradle, so you should not have to take the trouble of getting it installed together with Java.

 ## How to add Gradle to your existing project

-Decide whether you want to use Groovy Gradle (older and widely used) or the Gradle Kotlin DSL (newer but no documentation and nobody uses it, yet).
+Decide whether you want to use Groovy Gradle (older and widely used) or the Gradle Kotlin DSL (newer and starting to be used more and more).

 * Copy the `build.gradle.kts` and `settings.gradle.kts` (Gradle Kotlin DSL, as you can see from the `.kts` extension) or the `build.gradle` (Groovy Gradle, it this repo it may be named `build.gradle.inactive` but just rename it to `build.gradle`)
 * Read through the file you just copied and change the relevant names, remove things of which you are sure you don't need them